Civil Contingencies Secretariat: Remit and reporting

-The Civil Contingencies Committee, often informally referred to as COBR from the name of the room used, is a forum for ministers and senior officials to discuss and manage serious (level 2) and catastrophic (level 3) emergencies.
+The Civil Contingencies Committee, often informally referred to as COBRA from the name of the room used, is a forum for ministers and senior officials to discuss and manage serious (level 2) and catastrophic (level 3) emergencies.

-In 2010, the secretariat launched an emergency communications service based on the Skynet military communication satellite system, called High Integrity Telecommunications System, for use by UK police and other emergency services, primarily at Strategic Command Centres and at major events and emergencies.
+In 2010, the secretariat launched an emergency communications service based on the Skynet military communication satellite system, called High Integrity Telecommunications System, for use by British police and other emergency services, primarily at Strategic Command Centres and at major events and emergencies.
 It replaced the earlier Emergency Communications Network.

 Serco operates the Emergency Planning College in Easingwold, North Yorkshire under contract to the secretariat.

 Structure

-The secretariat is led by a director and initially comprised five divisions dealing with:
+The secretariat was led by a director and initially comprised five divisions dealing with: